tge-was-taken/GFD-Studio/README.md

 ### P5R Animation backport

+Warning: Work In Progress, keep saves of your files.

-GFD Studio will now convert P5R animations to be loadable in P5 Vanilla.
+GFD Studio can now convert P5R animations to P5.
-There are still issues with bones to fix it you need to follow this process:
+There are still issues with bones, to fix it you need to follow this process:

- - Load animation in GFD Studio
+ - Load animation file in GFD Studio
  - Export it as .GAP
  - Load the GAP in 3dsmax using maxscript
  - Export the animation as FBX
  - Replace the animation in GFD Studio
- - Once done with all animations export again as GAP
+ - Once done with all animations you want export again as .GAP